A Guide to Section 504 of the Rehabilitation Act of 1973

 A recipient of Federal fund shall make reasonable accommodation to the known physical or mental limitations of an otherwise qualified person unless the recipient can demonstrate that the accommodation would impose an undue hardship on the operation of the program or would require a fundamental alteration in the nature of the program.
 The accommodation should achieve "meaningful equal opportunity".
 Accommodations need to take into account both the functional limitations of the individual and the alternate methods of performing tasks or activities which would permit people of varying abilities to participate without jeopardizing outcomes.

--accommodations must be individualized and must be based on the students school record and evaluative
+Accommodations must be individualized and must be based on the students school record and evaluative data.

--Accommodations would place the student with a disability at an equal starting level with the nondisabled
+Accommodations would place the student with a disability at an equal starting level with the nondisabled student.

 How Does Section 504 Define "Appropriate Education"?